kingcars/mxr-stack-workshop/README.md

 }
 ```

 With all of that complete, it's time to add the modal to the UI!
-First, we'll `import` the modal and add an `Observer` section at the bottom for rendering it:
+First, we'll open up `src/home/index.js`, `import` the modal and add an `Observer` section at the bottom for rendering it:

 ```javascript
 import DeleteTodoModal from '../todos/todo.modal';